Sarasota Police gearing up for Boating Inspection Day ahead of Memorial Day

 SARASOTA, Fla.
 (WWSB) - The Sarasota Police Department has announced that it will partner with the United States Coast Guard Flotilla 84 for an Interagency Boating Safety Inspection Day.

-The inspecitions will be held Saturday, May 20 from 8 a.m. until 12 p.m. at Centennial Park, 1059 N. Tamiami Trail, Sarasota.
+The inspections will be held Saturday, May 20 from 8 a.m. until 12 p.m. at Centennial Park, 1059 N. Tamiami Trail, Sarasota.
 That area is locally known as the 10th Street Boat Ramp.

 “According to the United States Coast Guard, hundreds of lives are lost yearly, thousands of people are injured, and millions of dollars in property damage happens because of preventable recreational boating accidents on our waterways,” said Officer Ron Dixon, Sarasota Police Department Marine Patrol.
 “The Sarasota Police Department wants to ensure everyone has a safe boating season,” said Officer Dixon.